fabXlabs/fabX/docs/roles.md

 # Roles / access rights

+> [!IMPORTANT]
+> Using the REST API requires adding some _Identity_ to the user to authenticate to the backend, first.

 ## Member

 A _User's_ default role is _member_.
-The member role itself allows to read Devices, Qualifications, Tools and their own User configuration via the REST API.
-It also allows editing the own user.
+The member role itself allows to read Qualifications and Tools.

-Note, that using the REST API requires adding some _Identity_ to the user to authenticate to the backend, first.

 Additionally, a member is allowed to unlock the tools that are associated with the Qualifications they have as Member Qualifications (through the Device the Tool is attached to).